 Psychological related symptoms

 Top athletes must spend a tremendous amount of time training to be able to compete successfully.
-Their huge volume of work leaves them near exhaustion and before major competition they have to find the best way to reduce fatigue while retaining fitness.
+Their huge volume of work leaves them near to exhaustion and before a major competition, they have to find the best way to reduce fatigue while retaining fitness.

 Many studies have been done to help athletes and coaches decide on the best strategy (Mirkin 2007).
 According to Dr. Gabe Mirkin, 27 subjects were studied at the University of Montreal.
 The authors concluded that the best duration for tapering is two weeks, the optimum training volume reduction is by 40 to 60 percent, and the intensity of workouts should be maintained (Mirkin 2007).

 Art Lieberman's and Bob Cooper's tapering programs did not use subjects or perform experiments related to tapering.
 Lieberman's mileage strategies allow the runner to continue to run but with less intensity and less time on their legs in order to return to full strength.
 The article was helpful with advice on sleeping.
 Many times, before a big race sleep can be difficult with thoughts and nervousness entering the mind.
 The most important night for sleep is the night before a marathon.
 If you don't get a restful night's sleep after a competition, that's fine as long as you sleep well the night before a competition (Liberman 2008).